shimon-cherrypick/community-integrations/libraries/dagster-contrib-weaviate/README.md

 A dagster module that provides integration with [Weaviate](https://weaviate.io/) (both Cloud and Self-Hosted Weaviate instances).

-This module provides the `WeaviateLocalResource` and the `WeaviateCloudResource` for integration with a self-hosted or WeaviateCloud instance, respectively.

 ## Installation

 The `dagster_contrib_weaviate` module is available as a PyPI package - install with your preferred python